- Know the benefits of cardiovascular exercise.

 Reduces Stress and Anxiety

-A lot of the same mechanisms which improve depression will help to also relieve stress and anxiety.
+Many of the same mechanisms which improve depression will also help to relieve stress and anxiety.

 When stress affects one’s brain, the effects are felt throughout the body.
 The opposite is also true.

-Regular exercise provides protection against stress, anxiety, and depression.
+Regular exercise protects against stress, anxiety, and depression.

 Prevents Some Types of Cancer